 - Personalization And Customization Are As Popular As Ever

-- Increase In Hand-Care Products
+- Increase In Hand-Care and Sanitizing Products

 - Increased Protection From Blue Light And Screens

-2. Increased Focused On Diversity And Inclusion
+2. Increased Focus On Diversity And Inclusion

 There's no more room for exclusivity.
 As brands like Fenty Beauty, Illamasqua, and Black Opal Beauty float to the top of the beauty market, and mainstays like Too Faced, Milk, and Make Up For Ever keep up with demand, the standards for shade ranges are going up.

 As a person of color, you can still see a brand have about 50 shades and not take into account the different undertones and all the different things.

 3. Personalization And Customization Are As Popular As Ever

 Implementing an influencer marketing strategy and leveraging beauty influencers is one of the best channels to showcase this trend and show consumers how products can be customized.
-A campaign designed around user generated content (UGC) is a brilliant way to bring this ecommerce shopping experience to life, using your existing community and brand champions to show how it works for them.
+A campaign designed around user-generated content (UGC) is a brilliant way to bring this ecommerce shopping experience to life, using your existing community and brand champions to show how it works for them.

 This will show up on product pages; social media like Instagram, Facebook (see Spark AR for a sneak peek), YouTube, and TikTok; and through video calling platforms like Zoom.
-So make sure you know these Social Ecommerce Trends for 2021.
+So make sure you know these social ecommerce trends for 2023.

+Perfect Corp’s AI technology is now being used by major beauty brands like Estee Lauder, Shiseido, and Chanel.
 Keep your eyes peeled for more AI, AR, and VR from your favorite beauty brands, and it doesn't stop at color cosmetics brands.
 Skincare brands are offering skin analysis tools, too, where the customer can get custom skincare product recommendations based on selfies.

-5. Increase In Hand-Care Products
+5. Increase In Hand-Care And Sanitizing Products

 Handwashing will never be the same again.
-If we're going to continue the compulsive yet smart habit, the personal care space might as well make it a great experience.
-Look for products featuring hydrating, skin-smoothing, and aromatherapy ingredients; packaging that doubles as decor; and hand sanitizer that our early pandemic selves would praise.
+If we're going to continue the compulsive yet hygienic habit, the personal care space might as well make it a great experience.
+Look for products featuring hydrating, skin-smoothing, and aromatherapy ingredients; packaging that doubles as decor; and hand sanitizer that our pandemic selves would praise.

 Drugstore brands like Dove and Vaseline also pounced on the behavior shift, creating nourishing, virus-fighting formulas that actually leave skin feeling healthy.

 6. Increased Protection From Blue Light And Screens

-With more time in front of our screens comes more risks to our wellbeing.
-Most of us are quite aware of the mental and emotional impact, but don't forget about blue light damage.
+With more time in front of our screens comes more risks to our well-being.
+Most of us are quite aware of the mental and emotional impact but don't forget about blue light damage.
 Glasses can protect your eyes, but what about your delicate facial skin and hands?

 Maryam Zamani, oculoplastic surgeon and founder of MZ Skin, says: